yangsu01/Funance/README.md

 ## Usage

-Run both the frontend and backend seperately
+Run the server and client folders seperately

-In the backend folder, run `app.py` to initiate flask backend
+In the server folder, run `api.py` to initiate flask backend

 ```properties
 python src/app.py
 ```

-In the frontend folder run the React app
+In the client folder run the React app

 ```properties
 npm run dev